akerlytics/akerlytics.github.io/_contribute/en/email-templates/email_templates_options.md

     - [ ] send me an email on all changes for this section.

   colaborations:
-    - [ ] Other contributors may receive my email contact in private for consultation for sections I participated in.
+    - [ ] Other contributors may receive my email contact in private for consultation for sections I contributed in.
 Default process is for other contributors to request consultation with past contributors.

 show_support:
   - [ ] I strongly support this section.